Table of contents

 How to Grow Paw Paw

-How to Grow Paw Paw in Your Garden?
+How to Grow Paw Paw from Seed in Your Garden?

-Locate your plant in a sunny place in the garden with well-drained soil.
+Locate your plant in a sunny place in the garden with well-draining soil.
 However, if the soil is clay based, dig some gypsum in when planting.

 Make the hole two times as wide and the same depth as the root-ball.
-Remove the shrub from the container, place in the hole and backfill with soil.
+Remove the plant from the container, place it in the hole and backfill with soil.
 Water once a week during the dry season.
 Deep watering is more beneficial than shallow watering.

 Water in well and thereafter water weekly for six weeks as the plant becomes established.